amblina/katacoda-scenarios/tutorial3/step2.md

 `man pwd`{{execute}}

-This opens the manual page for `pwd` using `less` - the default program for reading files on this system.
+This will automatically open up a help page in the terminal for `pwd`.
+The help page is opening in the **default** program for opening text files on this machine - a program called `less` - something we covered in tutorial 2.
+Remember in order to return to the command prompt just press `q` for **q**uit.

 The manual page is broken up into sections - these sections are: